-The School of Education offers a major in early childhood education leading to licensure in grades PK through 5.
-Candidates majoring in early childhood education do not need to have an additional minor as required by the University.
-The candidate majoring in early childhood education must meet the University requirements for a baccalaureate degree and must also satisfy the Ohio Department of Education and School of Education requirements for licensure as an early childhood education teacher.
-Early Childhood Education majors must complete the courses as listed on the current "Program Outline."
-Candidates who complete a major in Early Childhood Education will earn a Bachelor of Science degree in Education (B.S. in Ed.).
+The Department of Education offers a major in primary & primary intervention specialist leading to licensure in grades PK through 5.
+Candidates majoring in the dual primary & primary intervention specialist program do not need to have an additional minor as required by the University.
+The candidate majoring in this program must meet the University requirements for a baccalaureate degree and must also satisfy the Ohio Department of Education and BW Department of Education requirements for licensure as a primary (PK-5) teacher and primary intervention specialist (PK-5).
+Dual primary & primary intervention specialist majors must complete the courses as listed on the current

+"Program Outline."
+Candidates who complete this major will earn a Bachelor of Science degree in Education (B.S. in Ed.).